abhigenbdn/CNN-architechtures-on-MNIST/README.md

 # CNN-architechtures-on-MNIST

---->A ConvNet architecture is in the simplest case a list of Layers that transform the image volume into an output volume (e.g. holding       the class scores)
+--->A ConvNet architecture is in the simplest case a list of Layers that transform the image volume into an output volume (e.g. holding       the class scores).
---->There are a few distinct types of Layers (e.g. CONV/FC/RELU/POOL are by far the most popular)
+--->There are a few distinct types of Layers (e.g. CONV/FC/RELU/POOL are by far the most popular).
---->Each Layer accepts an input 3D volume and transforms it to an output 3D volume through a differentiable function
+--->Each Layer accepts an input 3D volume and transforms it to an output 3D volume through a differentiable function.
---->Each Layer may or may not have parameters (e.g. CONV/FC do, RELU/POOL don’t)
+--->Each Layer may or may not have parameters (e.g. CONV/FC do, RELU/POOL don’t).
 --->Each Layer may or may not have additional hyperparameters (e.g. CONV/FC/POOL do, RELU doesn’t).

 To summarize, the Conv Layer: